shmccoy/city-diner-server/README.md

-# The Black Market (Server)
+# City Diner (Server)

-Here is the repository for the The Black Market's back end.
+Here is the repository for the City Diner's back end.

 ## Heroku URL for Database